 The real downside to people abandoning the title ‘vegan’ is that they’re also often abandoning any pro-animal behaviour associated with veganism.
 I have met countless people who have said “I wish I had the willpower to be a vegan” or “I just can’t imagine giving up cheese”, and I think to myself, well why not start there?
 Have the willpower to do something, if not go vegan right now.
 Give up everything but cheese if that’s the one barrier holding you back; leave cheese for later.
 Why continue to consume animals in every other way, just because cheese was too difficult to cut out?
 In other words, Why go ‘all or nothing’ and choose nothing when there is so much to be done in between?
 I’ve also witnessed times when eating out and people have avoided the vegan items on the menu, because they are “for the vegans” (though this is changing with the rapid rise of plantbased options at eateries), which is a shame because again – imagine how much impact one could have if they replaced even 50% of their animal based meals with vegan meals.

 So the word vegan doesn’t necessarily need to be reserved for those who know everything about veganism and who are doing every possible thing in their knowledge to help animals.
 I have so much admiration for these people, they have the passion, the desire, and the many personal or environmental factors that allow them to do this – whether it’s social support, access to education, personality factors, and a myriad of other things.
-But not everyone can, nor needs to do this, to make a difference to the lives of animals.
+But you can make a difference to the lives of animals even if you don’t fit this description.
 I know the ins & outs of veganism because it’s an interest area of mine, and I do animal advocacy, so it makes sense I spend so much time learning about it.
 But helping animals doesn’t require this amount of time studying something in depth, you also don’t have to call yourself an activist to help animals, and most importantly, you don’t have to be ‘perfect’.

 But what if people confuse others about what veganism is by calling themselves vegan when they’re not?

 This is a common concern.
 I think one of the key considerations here is a) what makes them not vegan? and b) what is the reason behind why they do those non-vegan behaviours?
-I think there’s valuable information to be found here when someone calls themselves vegan and still do behaviours that are, in obvious ways, not vegan.
+I think there’s valuable information to be found here when someone calls themselves vegan and still do things that are, in obvious ways, not vegan.
 Why do they want to call themselves vegan?
 What values are they really identifying with here?
-If there is something appealing about veganism that is drawing someone in, then we ought to find out what that is.
+If there is something appealing about veganism that is drawing someone in, then we ought to find out what that is and help to strengthen and expand it.
 In most cases, if they don’t have the correct information (e.g. they still wear wool because they don’t believe it causes animals harm) – then we have an opportunity for education.
 So rather than encouraging them to denounce their vegan title, it might be better to educate them about what they’re missing and encourage them to try those things, further evolving their understanding of veganism.
 When we identify as vegan with little intention as to its values, I can see this being problematic.
 It’s like if I said I was a feminist but had little intention to know what that term actually means.
 Some people who call themselves vegan may be doing it to look trendy or some other unrelated reason.
-But I don’t believe this would be the most common issue, the major issue here is that we want more people calling themselves vegan who shy away from it.
-This is a much larger number of people who could be spreading veganism further and having a greater impact.
+But I don’t believe this would be the most common factor – especially given the stigma still carried with the term.
+We want more people calling themselves vegan who ordinarily shy away from it.
+I imagine this is a much larger number of people who could be spreading veganism further and having a greater impact on the lives of animals.

 If your intention is to help protect animals from harm and you’re interested in veganism, please let yourself be!
 Don’t be put off by thinking you either have to ‘have it right’ or ‘it’s nothing’.
 That becomes ‘all or nothing’ thinking which is rarely helpful.
 Veganism is a constantly unfolding process, and often, when people discover veganism, they can’t help but keep learning (either actively or just by proxy).
 Call yourself a vegan, a vegan in training, a learning vegan, or whatever you like.
 If you want to drop the title altogether, then you can drop it too.
 But don’t let the absence or presence of a title stop you from making meaningful efforts to helping animals.
 We are all capable of helping animals.
 We are all capable of making an impact through our lifestyle choices.
 So start now or start tomorrow; go all out, or just start with the first step you know you can take (e.g. try a vegan meal every day, replace your dairy milk with plant milk, save a list of vegan recipes online etc), with a plan for the next.